seamplex/feenox/doc/sds.md

     $ echo 'PRINT $1+$2' | feenox - 3 4
     7

-PETSc and SLEPc options can be passed in [petsc options] as well, with the difference that two hyphens have to be used instead of only once.
+PETSc and SLEPc options can be passed in [petsc options] (or [options]) as well, with the difference that two hyphens have to be used instead of only once.
 For example, to pass the PETSc option -ksp_view the actual FeenoX invocation should be

     $ feenox input.fee --ksp_view